Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 7. Storage boxes

 Storage boxes are a great way to organise things that you don’t want to get rid of but don’t need out on display.
 They are risky, though – it’s very easy to start filling these storage boxes with things you don’t need as you can hide them under the bed or at the bottom of the wardrobe.
 Instead, make sure that if you’re using storage boxes, it’s for items that you really do want to store, not just trinkets that you’re delaying disposing of.
+You should also assign a certain amount of space to this storage, and once it's full, that's it.
+This will limit the amount of stuff you keep and make you think more carefully about what you want to keep and what you don't really need anymore.
+For homeowners who need more space, Storage in Tamworth is a great option allowing extra room to store your items while you're sorting through them.

 8. Rule-of-three shelving

 If you have bookcases, or shelves on the walls, you may find that these are some of the first places that become cluttered.
-The rule of three is a great way to prevent that – each shelf should only have three items, no matter their size (this excludes books though!).
+The rule of three is a great way to prevent that – each shelf should only have three items, no matter their size (this doesn't include books though!).
 This is a fun way to organise, as you can play about a little with sizes and placement to get a pleasant effect from your belongings on the shelves while keeping them open and clutter-free.

 9. Empty tables

 Tables are the real culprit when it comes to clutter.
-One day it’s a coaster and a newspaper, and within a week it’s buried under all manner of things you didn’t even realise you owned.
+One day it’s a coaster and a newspaper, and within a week it’s buried under all sorts of things you didn’t even realise you owned.
 It’s recommended that tables should be 75% empty space to look their best, so a coaster and a vase is completely fine, but try to avoid leaving things on the table as you walk past, such as headphones, keys, or books.
 A clean table transforms a room, and keeps you feeling clutter-free!

 10. Choose your theme